tkmcclellan/NetWatch/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

+    Please include only one commit in your PR branch.

 7. Submit a pull request through the GitHub website.

 Pull Request Guidelines